Eurypterus: Respiration

 Examinations of the respiratory systems of Eurypterus have led many paleontologists to conclude that it was capable of breathing air and walking on land for a short amount of time.
 Eurypterus had two types of respiratory systems.
 Its main organs for breathing were the book gills inside the segments of the mesosoma.
 These structures were supported by semicircular 'ribs' and were probably attached near the center of the body, similar to the gills of modern horseshoe crabs.
-They were protected under platelike appendages (which actually formed the apparent 'belly' of Eurypterus) known as Blatfüsse.
+They were protected under platelike appendages (which actually formed the apparent 'belly' of Eurypterus) known as Blattfüsse.
 These gills may have also played a role in osmoregulation.

 The second system are the Kiemenplatten, also referred to as gill-tracts.
 These oval-shaped areas within the body wall of the preabdomen.
 Their surfaces are covered with numerous small spines arranged into hexagonal 'rosettes'.
 These areas were vascularized, hence the conclusion that they were secondary breathing organs.

 The function of the book gills are usually interpreted to be for aquatic breathing, while the Kiemenplatten are supplementary for temporary breathing on land.
 However, some authors have argued that the two systems alone could not have supported an organism the size of Eurypterus.
 Both structures might actually have been for breathing air and the true gills (for underwater breathing) of Eurypterus have yet to be discovered.
 Eurypterus, however, were undoubtedly primarily aquatic.

 Ontogeny

 Juvenile Eurypterus differed from adults in several ways.
 Their carapaces were narrower and longer (parabolic) in contrast to the trapezoidal carapaces of adults.
 The eyes are aligned almost laterally but move to a more anterior location during growth.
-The preabdomen also lengthened, increasing the overall length of the ophisthosoma.
+The preabdomen also lengthened, increasing the overall length of the opisthosoma.
 The swimming legs also became narrower and the telsons shorter and broader (though in E. tetragonophthalmus and E. henningsmoeni the telsons changed from being angular in juveniles to larger and more rounded in adults).
 All these changes are believed to be a result of the respiratory and reproductive requirements of adults.